 Some of C.B.
 Fleet's products are tucked away in medicine cabinets worldwide for those times of need.
-Established as a small, family-run pharmacy in 1869 by Dr. Charles Browne Fleet, today the company makes about 100 personal health and beauty care products that are distributed to more than 100 countries globally.
+Established as a small, family-run pharmacy in 1869 by Dr. Charles Browne Fleet, today the company makes about 100 personal health and beauty care products that are distributed to more than 60 countries globally.
 C.B.
-Fleet's products include feminine care, laxatives, oral care, skin care, and oral rehydration product lines sold under brand names Summer's Eve, Vera by CCS, Norforms, Clinomyn, Oliva by CCS, BioralSuero, and Casen-Fleet, among others.
+Fleet's products include feminine care, laxatives, oral care, skin care, and oral rehydration product lines sold under brand names Summer's Eve, Phazyme, Vera by CCS, Norforms, Clinomyn, Oliva by CCS, BioralSuero, and Casen-Fleet, among others.
 It also operates several subsidiaries, such as CSS (Europe), DeWitt Personal Care (the UK), and Fleet Laboratories (Asia and Latin America).
+Prestige Brands is buying C.B.
+Fleet for $825 million.

 Based in Virginia, C.B.
-Fleet sells its productions worldwide in 100-plus countries, supported by subsidiaries in Europe, the UK, Asia, and Latin America.
+Fleet sells its productions worldwide in 60-plus countries, supported by subsidiaries in Europe, the UK, Asia, and Latin America.

 Sales and Marketing

 C.B.
 Fleet's gastrointestinal and feminine care products typically don't lend themselves to conversation.
-Yet, the firm in 2010 enlisted the help of New York public relations agency Robin Leedy & Associates to encourage moms to use social media, such as Twitter or Facebook, to discuss the benefits of the company's Pedia-Lax Fiber Gummies dietary fiber supplement for children.
+Yet, the firm enlisted the help of a New York public relations agency to encourage moms to use social media, such as Twitter or Facebook, to discuss the benefits of the company's Pedia-Lax Fiber Gummies dietary fiber supplement for children.
 C.B.
 Fleet's banking on the brand as being viewed as a dietary supplement, rather than a laxative, to boost children's typically fiber-poor diets.

 The company is under the U.S. Food and Drug Administration's watchful eye and has responded to the group's safety alerts in year's past.
 Following a late 2008 FDA alert to consumers, C.B.
 Fleet voluntarily recalled its Fleet Phospho-soda and Fleet Phospho-soda EZ-Prep Bowel Cleansing System.
 The FDA had determined that oral sodium phosphate solutions, used to prepare patients for medical procedures such as colonoscopies, should only be available by prescription.